-Harvesting has several advantages over other types of rewards.
+Harvesting has several advantages over other types of methods.

 Part of NEM’s founding vision was a system that would give power to users, not to hoarders or mining farmers.
 Keeping harvesting fair, transparent, and correctly incentivized is central to NEM’s purpose.